craigbourne/school_lms/README.md

 ## Security Measures

-- **Password Hashing**: All user passwords are securely hashed before storage
+- **Password Hashing**: All user passwords are securely hashed before storage using bcrypt.
-- **CSRF Protection**: Implemented to prevent Cross-Site Request Forgery attacks
+- **Input Validation**: Basic input validation is implemented using Pydantic models to ensure data types match expected formats.
-- **Rate Limiting**: API rate limiting to prevent abuse and enhance stability
+- **JWT Authentication**: JSON Web Tokens are used for maintaining user sessions securely.

-- **Input Validation**: Strict input validation and sanitization to prevent injection attacks
+Note: While the current implementation includes these basic security measures, a production-ready application would require additional security features such as CSRF protection, perhaps using a package like [fastapi-csrf-protect](https://pypi.org/project/fastapi-csrf-protect/), rate limiting possibly with a package like [slowapi](https://pypi.org/project/slowapi/), and more comprehensive input validation and sanitisation.

 ## Code Quality and Testing